arch-js/arch/docs/06-cursors-and-immutables.md

 # Cursors over Immutable Data

-In this section we’ll discuss the details and reasons for using cursors over immutable data structures as the storage mechanism for state in Reflex rather than mutable data.
+In this section we’ll discuss the details and reasons for using cursors over immutable data structures as the storage mechanism for state in Arch rather than mutable data.

 ## The value of values